-Each building or other feature will be shown to a number of different volunteers around the world; the damage time-frame is set when most people agree on the answer.
-So don’t worry, we rely on the power of many Decoders to get a strong answer for the questions - we know mistakes happen!
+Each tweet will be shown to a number of different volunteers; the tweet is considered verified when most people agree on the answer.
+So don’t worry, more eyes will be on the same tweet.

 What happens next?

-After we have enough results from our Decoders project, the data will be analysed and incorporated into the wider research Amnesty International is doing on Raqqa to get justice for civilians.
+After we have enough results from our Decoders project, the data will be analysed and incorporated into the wider research Amnesty International is doing on online abuse against women.
 We’ll update the project Results page with anything new, and if you’ve opted in to emails you’ll also hear about updates from this project - as well as new Decoders volunteering opportunities in the future!